What does a psychologist do?

 - counselling- helping people resolve their problems and make decisions, particularly at stressful times in their lives

 - neuropsychology - helping patients with brain injuries and diseases to recover or improve their quality of life

 - forensic or criminal - using psychological theory to help investigate crimes, rehabilitate offenders and support prison staff

-- clinical – working with people to help them deal with conditions ranging from anxiety and stress to depression and mental illness
+- clinical - working with people to help them deal with conditions like anxiety, stress, depression and mental illness

 What do I need to do to become a psychologist?

 - a psychology degree accredited by The British Psychological Society (BPS)

 - Graduate Basis for Chartered Membership